 For example, if you present to our clinic with an emergency medical condition, we may share information with the family member or friend that comes with you to our clinic.

-4. Marketing – TLC will not use or disclose your health information for marketing purposes without an authorization.
+4. Marketing – Longstreet Clinic will not use or disclose your health information for marketing purposes without an authorization.

 5. Sale of PHI – The sale of health information without the express written authorization of the individual is prohibited.